Solomon-analytics/Microsoft-Fabric-E-Commerce-Data-Warehouse-Project/README.md

 ---
 **Business Problem:**

-E-commerce companies often collect data data from multiple ystems.
-However, these systems usually store information in different structure and formats, leading to innconsistent product details, duplicated customers, missing values, and incompatible date and currency formats.
+E-commerce companies often collect data data from multiple systems.
+However, these systems usually store information in different structure and formats, leading to inconsistent product details, duplicated customers, missing values, and incompatible date and currency formats.
-Because of these inconsistencies, it becoes difficult to generate accurate sales reports, understand customer behaviour, or build relaible dashboard for decision-making.
+Because of these inconsistencies, it is challenging to generate accurate reports, understand customer behaviour, or build reliable dashboard for decision-making.

 This project addresses a typcial real world challenge: bringing together data from multiple e-commerce sources, resolving quality issues, standardising the structure, and preparing a single trusted dataset for analytics and business intelligence.